Aralia racemosa L.

 PropagationDescription: Divide old rootstocks when the plants go dormant in the fall.
 Plants may be slow to bloom after being disturbed.
 Propagation may be possible by seed.

 Seed Collection: Seeds can be recovered fro the fruit by maceration and flotation.

 Seed Treatment: Seeds may require cool-moist stratification.

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations: